jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 As Gordon Moore said in 1973, "We are really the revolutionaries in the world today—not the kids with long hair and beards who were wrecking the schools a few years ago."

-In fact, it's Moore's Law that shows us how much better our cyborgologies will keep getting.
-He predicted that every 12-24 months, the power of computers would double.
-And he was right.
-That's why our digital technology and internet speed is over three million times faster now, then in 1969.

 Gordon Moore was part of the "Traitorous Eight," a group of young inventors who founded Silicon Valley.
 They each had a pivotal hand in creating technology like the integrated circuit, microprocessor, and personal computer.
 Intel, AMD, Amelco, Eugene Kleiner Perkins, and dozens of other historic companies were started by their hands.

 More than that, the Traitorous Eight bucked the rigid corporate hierarchies of the day and treated every employee as a member.

 Because they started companies based on mass-collaboration.

 And the Traitorous Eight broke the rules to do it all.
 When they started business in the late '50s, the era of mass-production was still in full swing.
-Everyone was a line worker—a cog in the wheel of machinery.
+Everyone was treated like a line worker—a cog in the wheel of machinery.
 The company gave you a dress code, told you who to socialize with, and what furniture your office was allowed to have.
 The company owned its employees and wrote itself the rulebook to prove it.

 These eight guys said to heck with all that.

-The game of civilization rewards invention and risk, not conformity and business-as-usual.
-Protagonists beat antagonists if they keep innovating.
-So "the eight" left their jobs to start their own companies, and so changed the world.

 SILICON VALLEY VIDEO
 _This is edited down from [American Experience: Silicon Valley](http://www.pbs.org/wgbh/americanexperience/films/silicon/)._